The representing localic groupoid for a geometric theory: Background

 consists of the data of a pair of $\ftopos$-points $M \colon \ftopos \to \Set[\theory_1]$ and $N \colon \ftopos \to \Set[\theory_2]$ and an isomorphism $R_1 \circ M \cong R_2 \circ N$.
 That is, the topos $\Set[\theory_1] \times_{\Set[\theory_3]} \Set[\theory_2]$ classifies the theory whose models are a pair of a $\theory_1$-model and a $\theory_2$-model whose $\theory_3$-reducts are isomorphic. \end{enumerate} \end{example}

 \begin{remark} Some readers may wonder how our theory is impacted when we vary the specific notion of 2-limit we consider.
-Ultimately, as classifying toposes are defined up to equivalence, this won't be of importance.
+Ultimately, as classifying toposes are only defined up to equivalence, this won't be of importance provided that the notion is sufficiently weak.
 We will focus on comparing, for a geometric theory $\theory$, the various notions of `pullback' for the diagram